valderman/ctagsymbols/README.md

 * Only supports one tags file per workspace root.
 * Ignores concatenated Ex commands in tag files.
 * Treats regex Ex commands as plain string matches.
+* Does not support regenerating tags on save for only some file types; it's all or nothing.